 - Dell, CA, et al., “Taking a PAWS to Reflect on How the Work of a Therapy Dog Supports a Trauma-Informed Approach to Prisoner Health” Journal of Forensic Nursing, Volume 11, Issue 3, 2015

 - Mills, KE, et al., “Tail Docking and Ear Cropping Dogs: Public Awareness and Perceptions” PLOS ONE, Volume 11, 2016

-- Leaver, SDA, et al., “Behavioural responses of Canis familiaris to different tail lengths of a remotely-controlled life-size dog replica” Behaviour, Volume 145, 2008
+- Leaver, SDA, et al., “Behavioral responses of Canis familiaris to different tail lengths of a remotely-controlled life-size dog replica” Behavior, Volume 145, 2008